Why Small Businesses Are the Primary Target

 Bring Your Own Vulnerable Driver (BYOVD) Attacks

 A sophisticated technique gaining traction in 2026 involves attackers loading legitimately signed but vulnerable kernel drivers to disable endpoint protection software before deploying ransomware.
-This is exactly why EDR tools alone are insufficient — you need a managed SOC capable of detecting the attacker behaviors that precede and follow a BYOVD attempt.
+This is exactly why EDR tools alone are insufficient — you need a managed SOC capable of detecting the attacker behaviors that precede and follow a BYOVD attempt, not just the malware payload itself.

 Compliance Drivers for Managed Endpoint Security